Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 **Platform Engineer**

 We will walk through deploying a gateway that is secure and protected and ready to be used by a development team to deploy an API.
-We will then walk through how you can deploy this gateway to clusters in different geographic regions and leveraging Kuadrant bring the right traffic to that gateway while still having it protected and secured via rate limiting and auth.
+We will then walk through how you can have this gateway in clusters in different geographic regions and leverage Kuadrant to bring the right traffic to your geo located gateways while still having it protected and secured via global rate limiting and auth.

 As an optional extra we will highlight how, with the user workload monitoring observability stack deployed, these gateways can then be observed and monitored.